A tutorial on learning from preferences and choices with Gaussian Processes: Tutorial organisation

 \section{Tutorial organisation}

-Section~\ref{sec:preliminary} introduces the mathematical objects and concepts that will be use in the rest of the tutorial.
-Section~\ref{sec:objpref} will focus on object preference.
+Chapter~\ref{sec:preliminary} introduces the mathematical objects and concepts that will be used in the rest of the tutorial.
+Chapter~\ref{sec:objpref} will focus on object preference.
 In particular, a model to learn from consistent preference is introduced in Section~\ref{sec:consistent}.
 We will then modify this model to account for possible sources of irrationality: limit of discernibility in Section~\ref{sec:discern}; additive Gaussian noise in Section~\ref{sec:gaussiannoise} and multiple conflicting utilities in Section~\ref{sec:multipleu}.
 All the above models aim to learn the utility function of the subject.
 Section~\ref{sec:twoargument} delves into directly learning the preference relation as a two-argument function.
-We will then move to label-preference in Section~\ref{sec:labelpref} discussing two RUMs based on Gaussian noise in Section~\ref{sec:thurstone} and Gumbel noise in Section~\ref{sec:PL}.
+We will then move to label-preference in Chapter~\ref{sec:labelpref} discussing two RUMs based on Gaussian noise in Section~\ref{sec:thurstone} and Gumbel noise in Section~\ref{sec:PL}.
 We then present a model for label-preference learning based on pairwise comparisons in Section~\ref{sec:labelPW}.
-We will then move to choice functions in Section~\ref{sec:choice} introducing two models in Section~\ref{sec:chocieslearning}.
-Section~\ref{sec:applications} will discuss applications.
-Finally, Section~\ref{sec:Conclusions} concludes the tutorial.
+We will then move to choice functions in Chapter~\ref{sec:choice} introducing two models in Section~\ref{sec:chocieslearning}.
+Chapter~\ref{sec:applications} will discuss applications.
+Finally, Chapter~\ref{sec:Conclusions} concludes the tutorial.